Updated: Mar 17

 We consider all our documents related to researching the house as artworks because ‘’contemporary art can not only inspire but also transform the interpretive potential of archaeological research.
 (And call) for liberation of the interpretive realm of archaeology to allow less deterministic and fixed interpretation of things’’ (Russell & Cochrane, 2014, p146).

-The video work Sound of Mesopotamia Sedimentation (SMS) (Fig 6), is a collaborative work between Malallah and Jawdat.
-A drone had been used purposely to film, document and observe the house as thoroughly as possible.
-Also, the drone circumambulation around the house was controlled in order to show as much as possible the details that led to our new form of imaginative archaeological research.
-The drone is also a repurposing of a technology that current western archaeologists use in Iraq, and which is directly tied to military technologies.
+The video work Sound of Mesopotamia Sedimentation (SMS) (Fig 7), is a collaborative work between Malallah and Jawdat.
+A drone had been used purposely to film and observe the house from the highest point as possible.
+Also, the drone circumambulation around the house was controlled in order to show as many details as possible to help our research.

-Another observation we made when being there was that when we visited the site after two rainy days, we saw that a large number of ancient artefacts had risen naturally to the top of many mounds, but not at the ziggurat; the ziggurat was now dead, its future ‘capped’.
-This kind of natural occurrence of artefacts makes it clear that the people of the land have always been aware of the presence of antiquities, despite the claims of Western archaeology that they had no relationship to the past and that it was the Western archaeologists who uncovered it for the first time.
+Another detail from our physical observation was that when we visited the site after two rainy days, we saw that a large number of ancient artefacts had risen naturally to the top of many mounds, but not at the ziggurat; the ziggurat was now dead, its future ‘capped’.

 The overlaying of two kind of sounds in this video: the wind and the noise of local people at the nearby market (Al-Qadisiyah/ Al Diwaniyah), is a signifier for the viewer of the artwork to infer the identity of the ancient site.
 Wind is an aspect of Enlil who was an ancient Mesopotamian god associated with the wind (4).
 We consider the sound of the ancient landscape as a fundamental factor; here, the wind represents the enduring presence of Enlil at the site, and the ephemeral nature of life.
 There is a Mesopotamian fable which says: ‘’Mankind’s days are numbered; all their activities will be nothing but wind’’.
 To collage together the sound of wind with that of local people in their everyday activities, indicates that these who are there are significant, and this site is their heritage and their identity.
 The site offers an artistic response for the artist researchers, one of a re-negotiation with such heterogeneous places where memory and history are enduring and embedded in the site itself.